Revisiting the Ratchet Principle: When Hidden Symmetries Prevent Steady Currents

-It is then straightforward to check in Eq.~\eqref{eq:exactRTP} that the condition for a non-vanishing currents is $\Phi(L)\neq 0$.
 This result can now be used to account for the emergence of interaction-induced currents.
 In the mean-field picture, to leading order in the interaction strength, the steady-state density is $\rho(x)\simeq \kappa/ v(x)$, where $\kappa$ is a normalization constant, so that particles experience an effective potential $V_\eff \simeq \kappa U_{\text{int}} \ast v^{-1}$.
 To leading order in $U_{\rm int}$, the condition for a non-vanishing current thus reads